 The goal of social studies is to make sure that all students graduate from high school prepared for college, a career, and a future as a productive adult.
 To support teachers and students, the NYCDOE Social Studies Department has produced a curriculum called Passport to Social Studies.
 New York City educators created it for our students, and it is meant to prepare children for the global community.
 Students use rich content, themes and big ideas to learn history, geography, economics, civics, citizenship and government.
 They also use important skills to “think like historians.”
 Teachers also include literacy in the social studies classroom.
 This helps students use evidence from text when reading, writing, and discussing.

-At PS/MS 47Q we utilize Columbia University’s Teachers College Reading, Writing, and Phonics program.
+At PS/MS 47Q we utilize HMH Into Reading (Gr K-5) and Into Literature (Gr 6-8) for Reading and Writing.
+We also utilize Fundations (K-2) Phonics program and Heggerty Phonemic Awareness (K-3).
 These curriculum materials are aligned to the Next Generation Standards.
 With the multiple benchmark periods throughout the year, we have been able to form strategic plans to ensure students are improving and moving toward grade level expectations.
-Through action research, curriculum development with Teachers College Staff developers, and attention to methods of instructions, we aim to provide all students with opportunities for powerful and joyful engagement with Literacy.
-This work is centered on student agency, learning skills in phonics, comprehension and the craft of writing.
+Through action research, data, and attention to methods of instructions, we aim to provide all students with opportunities for powerful and joyful engagement with Literacy.
+This work is centered on student agency as well as the 5 pillars of literacy.
 Our goal is that students will be able to transfer their learning across the curriculum and throughout their lives.